Back to blog

 • Upselling services: MVNOs often upsell additional services like international calling, data add-ons, or premium tech support.
 These incremental offerings help increase average revenue per user (ARPU).

-• Device sales and financing: Some MVNOs sell devices like smartphones, tablets, and accessories, often offering financing plans that create another revenue stream.
+• Device sales and financing: Some MVNOs offer installment plans for devices like smartphones, tablets, and accessories.

 Despite the advantages, running an MVNO is not without challenges.
 Here are a few hurdles MVNOs must navigate: